This interview was originally published in April 2024 and has been updated for 2025.

 Joncas: I read an article recently where someone was walking around the Harvard College campus commenting on aging buildings, saying, ‘Well, Harvard has the money.
 If they wanted to, they could afford to upgrade these facilities.’
 I had to smile because that is a classic example of the public’s perception that the endowment is a checking account that can be spent at our discretion.
 That is not true.

 People contribute to an endowment specifically so the gift lasts in perpetuity and continues to support the University and the schools long past when any of us are still here.
 We never actually touch the original gift.
-Instead, we invest it and spend only the income that is generated.
+Instead, we invest it and spend only a portion of the income that is generated.

 There are so many energetic faculty, staff, and students at HMS with endless talent and wonderful ideas, and we will never be able to support all of them through our endowment.
 We have to be thoughtful about how we spend our resources and be responsible about the pace of spending so we don’t overspend.